SCEP (Simple Certificate Enrollment Protocol): Complete Guide

 How to Configure SCEP at a High Level

-SCEP is designed to automate the certificate enrollment process and make it easier for organizations with MDMs.
-Below is a quick overview of configuring SCEP for MDM networks running on certificates using SecureW2’s JoinNow Suite, a cloud-based solution for managed devices.
+Below is a quick overview of configuring SCEP for MDM networks running on certificates using the SecureW2 JoinNow Platform, a cloud-based solution for managed devices.

 Configuring your PKI and Building the SCEP Gateway